“Opening hearts to Christ through prayer, family-spirit, and service”

-As a Catholic high school, Msgr.
-McClancy Memorial High School challenges its students to live the Gospel of Jesus in the spirit of the Brothers of the Sacred Heart by sharing their gifts and talents with others.
-To achieve this end, we are instituting mandatory service hours for our students.
+As a Catholic school, Monsignor McClancy Memorial High School, challenges our students to live out the Gospel of Jesus in the spirit of the Brothers of the Sacred Heart by sharing their gifts and talents with others.
+To achieve this, we require mandatory service hours for our students.

 Sophomore Year – 15 hours